Jameshunter1/ToDoList/README.md

 # To Do List

-This project is a simple JavaScript application that demonstrates my skills in the language.
+This project is a simple JavaScript application that demonstrates my skills connecting to a database.
 It includes a few basic features and is intended as a portfolio piece.

 # Getting Started